pubnub/pubnub-mcp-server/resources/sdk_docs/c-sharp_misc.md

 ## Disconnect[​](#disconnect)

-Force the SDK to stop all requests to PubNub when there are active subscribe channels.
+Call Disconnect to force the SDK to stop all requests to PubNub when there are active subscribe channels.

 ### Method(s)[​](#methods-1)